mastoffel/imputation_eddie/README.md

-# Imputing low density to high density SNPs in Soay sheep
+# Imputing SNPs in Soay sheep

 All the scripts run on Eddie, with results going to the scratch folder.
 They require a folder plink_genotypes containing plink binary genotypes, a pedigree.txt files and